lkarsten/mcast2http/README.md

 100-500Mbit/s on recent hardware.
 I don't believe it to handle multiple cores especially well, but it is good enough for me right now.

+## Known issues

+* There is no authorization or authentication.
+* Content-Type is always application/octet-stream, should be configurable.
+* The finishing log statements are never run, since SocketServer throws a socket.error with pipe closed when the client hangs up.

 ## Installation

 For now a simple Makefile will install (and overwrite!) the juicy